 The program focuses on anatomy and movement science using advanced experimental, computational, and clinical tools.
 Major research foci of the in the program include:

-- Biomechanics & Functional Morphology: Studies investigating the structure and function of musculoskeletal soft and hard tissues from evolutionary and/or clinical perspectives.
+Evolutionary Anatomy & Functional Morphology: Studies investigating the structure and function of musculoskeletal tissues from evolutionary and/or anthropological perspectives.

 Both degree programs may be entered by applicants holding a Bachelor’s degree.
 Students do not typically complete both programs (the M.S. degree is not a prerequisite for admission to the Ph.D. program).
 Completion of the M.S. degree typically requires 2-3 years; the Ph.D. degree is generally completed in 4-5 years.
 Typical semester-by-semester degree plans for the M.S. and Ph.D. degrees are provided below: